 Cross Site Scripting (XSS) attacks are amongst the most common types of attacks against web applications.
-XSS attacks all fall under the same category however a more detailed look at the techniques employed during XSS operations reveals a multitude of tactics that exploit a variety of attack vectors.
-A detailed look at XSS attacks can be found in the following article; Cross-Site Scripting attack.
+XSS vulnerabilities all fall under the same category, however, a more detailed look at the techniques employed during XSS attacks reveals a multitude of tactics that exploit a variety of attack vectors.
+This article describes the two most common and useful XSS prevention mechanisms – filtering and escaping.

 Filtering for XSS

-This technique is in itself not a bad one, however unfortunately the hackers usually have more experience than the web developers, and often manage to circumvent simple filters by using techniques such as hex encoding, unicode character variations, line breaks and null characters in strings.
+This technique is not a bad one in itself, however, the hackers usually have more experience than web developers and often manage to circumvent simple filters by using techniques such as hex encoding, Unicode character variations, line breaks, and null characters in strings.
 These techniques must all be catered for and that is why it is recommended to use some sort of library that has been tried and tested by the community at large.

-Many libraries exist to choose from, and your choice will primarily depend on the backend technology that your web server uses.
+Many libraries exist to choose from and your choice will primarily depend on the back-end technology that your web server uses.
 What is important is that you choose a library that is regularly maintained by a reliable source.
 XSS techniques keep changing and new ones emerge all the time so your filters will need to be updated periodically to keep abreast with the changing attacks.
 If you are using Java, then a good place to go to is the OWASP Java Encoder Project.
 For PHP, there is a comprehensive library called HTML Purifier, which boasts strict standards compliance and better features than other filters.

 Escaping from XSS